chadblack/2025ELA/content/Course Info/assignments.md

 # film reaction (20%)

 We have three feature-length film options this semester-- **La otra conquista**, **Zama**, and **The Mission**.
 Students must write a 3-5 page analysis of one of these films.
 The analysis must compare the film to an assigned reading from this semester.
-There are specific instructions for each film to help you under [[Course Resources]].
+There are specific instructions for each film to help you under the Course Resources tab of the website, or directly to the individual films at [La otra conquista](https://chadblack.net/2025ELA/Resources/La-otra-conquista), [Zama](https://chadblack.net/2025ELA/Resources/Zama), and [The Mission](https://chadblack.net/2025ELA/Resources/The-Mission).